 Sites has served on numerous University and national councils and task forces.
 Her passion is enabling the use of technology in research, teaching, and learning, and her current professional interests include digital preservation; data curation; next-generation organization & service models in libraries; and development of library leaders.

-She serves on the executive board of Kuali OLE; on the board of governors of the HathiTrust Digital Library; on the board of directors of the National Information Standards Organization; and as a representative to the Association of Research Libraries.
+She served on the executive board of Kuali OLE; on the board of governors of the HathiTrust Digital Library; on the board of directors of the National Information Standards Organization; and as a representative to the Association of Research Libraries.

 Previously, Steele was Ruth Lilly University Dean of Libraries at Indiana University, where she served for more than 30 years in numerous leadership roles.
 At Indiana, Steele served as president of the Indiana Library Federation and officer in the Digital Library Federation.